Estimated reading time: 5 minutes

 Review your veteran business loan options.

 Many veteran business owners assume that the Department of Veteran Affairs provides VA business loans, but this is not the case.
-Instead, the SBA works with designated lenders nationwide that extend loans to veterans.
+Instead, the Small Business Administration (SBA) works nationwide with designated lenders that extend veterans’ loans.
 There are several different loan options available for veterans.
 Each type of loan has its pros and cons.
-So, before you choose one, you should become familiar with each option, so you make the best decision.
-Following are the most popular types of business loans for veterans.
+So, before you choose one, you should become familiar with each option to make the best decision.
+The following are the most popular types of business loans for veterans.

 SBA loans for veterans.

 Participating SBA lenders extend business loans for veterans under the SBA Express program and the SBA 7(a) program.
 The SBA does not issue loans; it guarantees them.
 For example, the SBA guarantees 85% of a loan of up to $150,000 and 75% of a loan that exceeds $150,000.
 The SBA also offers working capital loans of up to $500,000 and microloans of up to $50,000.

 If you need a loan to cover the costs of fixed assets or soft costs, take a look at the SBA 504 loan program.
 This loan is available in amounts up to $5 million and the repayment periods range from 10 to 20 years.
 To apply for an SBA loan, search online for an SBA lender in your city or town.

-Lastly, the Small Business Administration (SBA) has long-supported veteran business owners by providing them access to small business workshops and training and business development opportunities via government contracts.
+Lastly, the SBA has long-supported veteran business owners by providing them access to small business workshops and training and business development opportunities via government contracts.

 Unsecured business loans.

-Unsecured business loans for veterans do not require collateral, which reduces the risk for the borrower.
-That said, an unsecured loan will almost always have a higher interest rate than a secured loan.
+Unsecured business loans for veterans do not require collateral, reducing the borrower’s risk.
+However, an unsecured loan will always have a higher interest rate than a secured one.
 Nevertheless, unsecured loans are popular among veteran entrepreneurs because they can be obtained quickly, even with a less-than-stellar credit rating.